huggingface/accelerate/docs/source/usage_guides/model_size_estimator.md

 <Tip>

-    This API will download the `config.json` for a model and load it into memory on the `meta` device, so we are not actually loading the full weights of the model nor do we need to.
-As a result it's perfectly fine to measure 8B+ parameter models, without having to worry about if your CPU can handle it!
+    This API will load the model into memory on the `meta` device, so we are not actually downloading and loading the full weights of the model into memory, nor do we need to.
+As a result it's perfectly fine to measure 8 billion parameter models (or more), without having to worry about if your CPU can handle it!

 </Tip>